Came to Australia on the Gran Trianon out of Liverpool, 1855.

 Australia.
 His usual residence is shown as 112 Carrington Street, the location of the Horse & Jockey hotel.

-Lawrence married Mary Dinah HOLT on 21 Jan 1834 in Rathdrum, Co
+Mary Dinah HOLT on 21 Jan 1834 in Rathdrum, Co

 Wicklow, Ireland.